caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

 — Don't worry, i've got experience, — she smiled and i felt a barely noticeable chill run through my spine.

-— Well, i suppose i don't mind a joint then, — replied i reluctantly.
+— Well, i suppose i don't mind a joint then, — i replied reluctantly after a small pause.

 I was increasingly feeling that somehow i lost a huge deal of control of my life ever since i've entered that train that brought me here.
 Maybe that was the